meza/trance-stack/README.md

 ### Conventional Commits & Automated Semantic Versioning

-The stack uses [Conventional Commits](https://www.conventionalcommits.org/en) to automatically determine the next version of the package.
+We use [Conventional Commits](https://www.conventionalcommits.org/en) to automatically determine the next version of the package.
 It uses the [semantic-release](https://semantic-release.gitbook.io/semantic-release) package to automate the versioning and release process.